yahan9416/TabulaTiME/README.md

 To reduce the technical noises and computing resource costs, TabulaTIME grouped cells with similar expressions into metacells within each dataset.
 The average log TPM-transformed gene expression of all cells within each metacell was utilized to represent the metacell's expression.

-### 2.1 Generating metacell within each datasets
-Each metacell was generated from a specific sample, the clinical information-including tissue origin, treatment, and response conditions-remained consistent with that of the corresponding samples from which they were derived

-### 2.2 Determining the optimal number of cells per metacell
-Gene Coverage

-Within metacell variation (GINI index)

-### 2.3 Evaluating the performance of metacell
-Local inverse Simpson’s Index (LISI)

-Biological program signature scores

 ## 3. Metacell integration
 For the totality of metacells derived from all scRNA-seq datasets, we integrated the metacells, then evaluated and rectified any prevailing batch effects.

 To gain more detailed insights into the metacell heterogeneity of specific cell types, we divide all cells into six lineages for downstream analysis, , including cytotoxic lymphocytes (CD8+ T and NK cells), conventional and regulatory lymphocytes (conventional CD4+ T and regulatory T cells), B lymphocytes (B and plasma cells), myeloid cells (monocyte, macrophage, mast, dendritic cells), fibroblasts (fibroblast and myofibroblasts), endothelial cells, and epithelial cells.
-### 3.1 Identifying the optimal batch effect correction method
-1-Adjusted rand index (1-ARI)

-Local Inverse Simpson's Index (LISI)

-Entropy

-Average Silhouette Width (ASW)
-### 3.2 Identifying the optimal clustering resolution

-Silhouette score

-Clustree

-### 3.3 Metacell annotation

-Manually curatition

-ROGUE

 ## 4. Spatial transcriptomics (ST) data collection and preprocessing
 To investigate the spatial localization of specific cell types and the relative positioning of two particular cell types, we utilized spatial transcriptomic data, encompassing gene-spot matrices, cell coordinates, and corresponding tissue images.